jtmoon79/goto_http_redirect_server/README.md

                             redirection entry per line.
 An entry is four fields using tab character for field separator.
-The four entry fields are: "from path", "to URL", "added by user", and "added on datetime" separated by a tab.
+The four entry fields are: "from path", "to URL", "added by user", and "added on datetime" separated by a tab character.

     Network Options:
       --ip IP, -i IP        IP interface to listen on.
 Default is 127.0.0.1 .